jeffxf/live-rebuild/README.md

 # Live Rebuild

-This example template will live-rebuild apps in a docker container via [fswatch](https://github.com/emcrisostomo/fswatch).
-A very simple golang (gin) webserver is used as the example which is in the src/ directory.
+This example template will live-rebuild golang apps in a docker container via [fswatch](https://github.com/emcrisostomo/fswatch).
+A very simple webserver (gin) is used as the example which is in the `src/` directory.
 This could easily be modified to work with other languages as well.

 Got the idea from [here](https://medium.com/@olebedev/live-code-reloading-for-golang-web-projects-in-19-lines-8b2e8777b1ea).
 Just made a few tweaks & applied it to docker.